bibhu-biswal/link-developer-jar/README.md

 build the JAR with "mvn package".
 Maven is configured (in pom.xml) to use Java 1.8.

-If you are not using an earlier version of Java than 1.8, you will get an error "invalid target release: 1.8" from maven.
+If you are using a version of Java older than 1.8, you will get an error "invalid target release: 1.8" from maven.
 If you have Java 1.8 installed, and need to tell maven where it is, use the JAVA_HOME variable.  (edit the script script/set_JAVA_HOME and then load